PKU-OCTA/Container-IMA/README.md

-# The experimental environment is as follows
+# Laboratory operations are as follows

+Currently, we only support the Ubuntu 14.04 64bit，Trusted-Container for kernel 3.13.0.
+If you are interested in our research project, have questions or suggestions, you can contact the laboratory author.

 ## Quick Start

-Currently, we only support the Ubuntu 14.04 64bit，Trusted-Container for kernel 3.13.0.

 ```
 root@wluo:~# cat /etc/lsb-release